lilin-bme/lin-lab-sjtu/team/index.md

 # {% include icon.html icon="fa-solid fa-users" %}Team

-We are a team with different background of biomedical engineering, material science, chemistry, biology and electrical engineering1.
+Our team members are of different backgrounds in biomedical engineering, material science, chemistry, biology, and electrical engineering.
+We also cooperate deeply with YE RESEARCH LAB at Shanghai Jiao Tong University.
+Check for more information.

 {% include section.html %}